splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 # Scheduler configuration
-Scheduler is a service with is responsible for manager schedules for SNMP walks and GETs.
-Schedules definition are store in Mongo DB.
+The scheduler is a service with is responsible for managing schedules for SNMP walks and GETs.
+Schedules definition are stored in Mongo DB.

 ### Scheduler configuration file

 Scheduler configuration is kept in `values.yaml` file in section `scheduler`.
-To downland example file execute command:
+To downland example file execute the command:
 ```
 curl -o ~/values.yaml https://raw.githubusercontent.com/splunk/splunk-connect-for-snmp/develop/values.yaml
 ```
-`values.yaml` is being used during the installation process for configuring kubernetes values.
+`values.yaml` is being used during the installation process for configuring Kubernetes values.

 Example:
 ```yaml